alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Dragging and dropping a story in the calendar will automatically fill in or modify the planned start and end.

+Creating a new issue from this view will automatically have its accountable team filled.

 #### Roadmap - Tasks